 Create a Self-Signed Certificate

 A self-signed certificate may be necessary on a temporary basis for testing or installing a Secure Remote Access Appliance.
-For long-term use, a certificate from a public certificate authority (CA) should be used instead (see Create a Certificate Signed by a Certificate Authority).
+For long-term use, a certificate from a public certificate authority (CA) should be used instead.
+Please see Create a Certificate Signed by a Certificate Authority).
 Self-signed certificates are created in the BeyondTrust /appliance web interface.
 Once created, the BeyondTrust software should be updated.

 Create the Certificate